CHAFAH/K8S-Installation-and-setup/README.md

     ports:
     - containerPort: 8080
 ```
-if components of the static pods are deleted, it will be recreated by the kubelet service
++ if components of the static pods are deleted, they will be recreated by the kubelet service

-For end users to access the application, NodePort Service is required.
++ For end users to access the application, NodePort Service is required.

           SVCIP          port     app
 curl -v 18.118.206.156:31771/java-web-app